Campamento de Verano: Jury

 The jury decided the first two eviction.
-Each jury member voted for the camper that he/she wanted to see evicted.
+Each jury member voted for the camper that they wanted to see evicted.
 Here the votes.

 Nominations darts

 Starting in the second nominations, the campers indicate in the board who they want to nominate, and then they throw the dart.
 They can nominate campers that they don't want.
 If a camper fail to nominate 3 times, he/she automatically nominates him/herself.

 Controversies

 One day after the program started, on 16 July 2013, various Spanish associations in defense of the scouts, demanded the cancellation of the program.
 It was because Campamento de Verano was using "scouts" to name the contestants.
 Then, Telecinco started naming the contestants "explorers".

 A new controversy was created when the production team gave to the contestant Noemí Merino a chocolate bath.
 Unknown to the production team, Noemí is allergic to the chocolate, and the platform Hazte Oír as accused the program to "convert the woman in objets from sex shop denigrate them, show pornography in the television and to turn television into a brothel", and they started a campaign to boycott the program, removing the advertising of the program.
 Burger King was the first to remove their adverting, followed by Mutua Madrileña and McDonald's.
 Then also Orange, Amena, Minute Maid and ING Direct also removed their adverting from the show.
 And finally, El Corte Inglés, Danone, Nestlé and Balay removed their adverting from the show.

-One day after the finale of Campamento de Verano, after José Manuel Montalvo being the winner, there are rumours that he cheated in the final challenge, to be a finalist.
+One day after the finale of Campamento de Verano, after Montalvo became the winner, there were rumours that he cheated in the final challenge to become a finalist.